A complete Guide to LlamaIndex in 2024

 The Querying Stage: Engaging with Your Knowledge

 In this phase, we fetch relevant context from the knowledge base as per your query, and blend it with the LLM's insights to generate a response or perform a task.
+(For practical examples of how to leverage LLMs in real-world scenarios, explore our blog on Leveraging LLMs to Streamline and Automate Your Workflows.)
 This not only provides the LLM with updated relevant knowledge but also prevents hallucination.
 The core challenge here orbits around retrieval, orchestration, and reasoning across multiple knowledge bases.

 LlamaIndex offers modular constructs to help you use it for Q&A, chatbots, or agent-driven applications.